Matthew-Gallardo/Android-Voice-Controlled-Music-Player/README.md

-# VoxTunes-AI
-Android Application of Voice-Controlled Music Player
+# Android Mobile Music Player Control Automation Using Speech Recognition

-Android app in Android Studio, utilizing speech recognition technology to enhance the user experience of music players on Android devices.
-The app is programmed using Java , and Android Studio's tools and resources were utilized to create an intuitive user interface.
-VoxTunes AI allows users to control music playback by speaking commands, eliminating the need for physical buttons or touchscreens.
-By leveraging the Android Speech Recognition API, the app converts spoken commands into text and performs the desired actions within the music player.
+## ABSTRACT
+This project aims to develop an Android music player that uses speech recognition for control automation.
+By integrating voice commands, the app provides a convenient and accessible way for users to interact with their music, improving the user experience and making it easier for people with disabilities to use the music player.

+## Objectives

+### General Objective
+To provide a convenient and accessible way for users to control and interact with their music using voice commands.

+### Specific Objectives
+- **Hands-free operation**: Allow users to control the music player without physical interaction, useful while driving or working out.
+- **Increased accessibility**: Make it easier for people with disabilities to use the music player.
+- **Convenience**: Simplify music control using voice commands instead of navigating menus or using physical buttons.
+- **Improved user experience**: Provide a seamless and enjoyable experience by enabling easy control of music through voice commands.

+## Technology Stack
+- **Java** for programming.
+- **Android Studio** for development.